 Fees Under Edward Jones

-The fees you pay will depend on the type of product you purchase.
-When using the investment advisory services like the Guided Solutions and Advisory Solutions programs, your fee rate will be based on the value of the assets in your account.
-The higher the asset value, the lower the fee.
+The fees you pay will depend on the type of program you choose and the products you purchase.
+When using investment advisory services like the Guided Solutions and Advisory Solutions programs, your fee rate will be based on the value of the assets in your account, as well as the program you select and the unique fee structure for the given program.
+The higher the asset value of your account, the lower the fee percentage.
+For up-to-date overviews of Edward Jones' fee structures, you can visit the firm's website.

 |Value of Assets in Account||Annual Fee Rate|

-In addition to this program fee, clients may also pay a portfolio strategy fee, with fees based on the rates below.
+In addition to the above fees, clients using the Advisory Solutions Program may also be charged a portfolio strategy fee, with fees based on the rates below:

 |Estimated Advisory Fees at Edward Jones*|